updated March 2026

 Do Solar Panels Add Value

-When making improvements to your home, you should always think of resale.
+When making improvements to your home, always think about resale.
 Will having Solar Panels add value to your house when it comes time to sell your home?
-This depends; if you were to buy the Solar System, how many years will it take you to break even?
-If you were to sell your home, the buyer would see value in having a $10.00 electric bill or, sometimes, none at all.
-However, even if you buy the system but you turn around and decide to sell in a few years, would you see a return on your investment?
-Also, what happens if you were to lease it?
-Someone buying your home would not only have to qualify for a mortgage.
-They would also have to be eligible for the assignment of the lease.
-With the high home prices in San Diego, this can sometimes be tricky.
-If the homebuyer is at their absolute top of qualifying for a loan, they don’t always like that they now have to qualify and take over the Solar’s lease.
+This depends; if you were to buy the Solar System, how many years would it take you to break even?
+If you were to sell your home, the buyer would see value in having a $10.00 electric bill or, sometimes, none.
+However, even if you buy the system but turn around and decide to sell it in a few years, would you see a return on your investment?

 Financing Solar Panels